nolan-h-hamilton/Consenrich/Examples.md

 ## Using Consenrich in Differential Analysis Workflows

-Several upstream strategies can be employed to extract enriched signal regions in multi-sample HTS data for differential analysis.
-Here, we discuss two common approaches.
+Several upstream strategies can be employed to extract consensus-enriched signal regions in multi-sample HTS data for subsequent downstream differential analyses.

+We address two approaches below.

 ### Extract signal from all samples (AD and No_AD)